 The IRP was prepared by Valerie English.

-The National Recovery Plan was revised from the IRP by the Department of the Environment and Energy and Department of Biodiversity, Conservation and Attractions.
+The National Recovery Plan was adapted from the IRP by the Department of the Environment and Energy.
 Cover photograph by Valerie English.

 The following people provided valuable advice and assistance in the preparation of the Interim Recovery Plan: